Sculptor Galaxy: Amateur

 As one of the brightest galaxies in the sky, the Sculptor Galaxy can be seen through binoculars and is near the star Beta Ceti.
 It is considered one of the most easily viewed spiral galaxies in the sky after the Andromeda Galaxy.

 The Sculptor Galaxy is a good target for observation with a telescope with a 300 mm diameter or larger.
 In such telescopes, it appears as a galaxy with a long, oval bulge and a mottled galactic disc.
 Although the bulge appears only slightly brighter than the rest of the galaxy, it is fairly extended compared to the disk.
 In 400 mm scopes and larger, a dark dust lane northwest of the nucleus is visible, and over a dozen faint stars can be seen superimposed on the bulge.
 Some people claim to have observed the galaxy with the unaided eye under exceptional viewing conditions.

 Features

 The Sculptor Galaxy as seen by the MUSE instrument at the Very Large Telescope.

 Three-dimensional simulation of ALMA observations of the outflows.

 Detail of NGC 253 by Hubble Space Telescope.
 (Credit: HST/NASA/ESA).

 The Sculptor Galaxy is located at the center of the Sculptor Group, one of the nearest groups of galaxies to the Milky Way.
-The Sculptor Galaxy (the brightest galaxy in the group and one of the intrinsically brightest galaxies in the vicinity of ours, only surpassed by the Andromeda Galaxy and the Sombrero Galaxy) and the companion galaxies NGC 247, PGC 2881, PGC 2933, Sculptor-dE1, and UGCA 15 form a gravitationally-bound core near the center of the group.
+It is the brightest galaxy in the group and one of the intrinsically brightest galaxies in our vicinity, only surpassed by the Andromeda Galaxy and the Sombrero Galaxy.
+The Sculptor Galaxy and the companion galaxies NGC 247, PGC 2881, PGC 2933, Sculptor-dE1, and UGCA 15 form a gravitationally-bound core near the center of the group.
 Most other galaxies associated with the Sculptor Group are only weakly gravitationally bound to this core.